l7mp/stunner/examples/direct-one2one-call/README.md

    ```

 1. Once ICE candidates are exchanged, the browsers start to a connectivity check on potential
    candidate pairs.
 With STUNner this usually succeeds with the first pair.

-After connecting, video
-   starts to flow between the two clients via the UDP/TURN connection opened on STUNner.
-Note that
+After connecting, video starts to flow between the two clients via the UDP/TURN connection opened
-   browsers can be behind any type of NAT: STUNner makes sure that whatever aggressive middlebox
+on STUNner.
+Note that browsers can be behind any type of NAT: STUNner makes sure that whatever
-   exists between itself and a client media traffic will still flow seamlessly.
+aggressive middlebox exists between itself and a client, media traffic will still flow seamlessly.

 ### Troubleshooting